Skip to main content

 Data Loss

-Restoring from backup replaces ALL current data.
-Create a current backup first if needed.
+Backup restoration replaces ALL current data.
+Create a current backup before restoring if needed.

 Performance Optimization